Alfresco/records-management/README.md

 mvn clean install -Pstart-mysql
 ```

-Unit tests will be executed every time before you start Alfresco/Share.
+Unit tests will be executed every time when building Alfresco/Share.
+Use `-Dskip.surefire.tests` in order to run
+ only the integration tests.

 ## Running UI Automation tests
 To run the automated UI tests, change to the rm-automation directory and run: